 The licensees must submit a plan for development and operation (PDO) of a new deposit to the Ministry as a basis for approval.
 If the project includes pipelines or onshore terminals, a separate plan for installation and operation (PIO) of these must also be submitted and approved.

 A PDO/PIO consists of a development plan and an impact assessment.
 The latter provides an overview of the likely impacts of the project on the environment, fisheries and society otherwise.
 The report on the impact assessment is sent to all those who may be affected by the project so that they have an opportunity to put forward their views.
 The process ensures that all relevant arguments for and against the project are known before a decision on development is taken, that the field developments approved are responsible, and that their impacts on other public interests are acceptable.
 In special cases, the Ministry may exempt licensees from the requirement to submit a PDO/PIO.

-The Ministry of Petroleum and Energy has drawn up guidelines for PDOs and PIOs, which explain the legislation further and detail what the authorities expect from developers.
+The Ministry of Petroleum and Energy has together with the Ministry of Labour and Social Inclusion drawn up guidelines for PDOs and PIOs, which explain the legislation further and detail what the authorities expect from developers.
 The guidelines are also available on the Norwegian Petroleum Directorate’s website.

 The development and operation phase is further regulated by Chapter 4 of the Petroleum Act and Chapter 4 of the Petroleum Regulations.

 The Petroleum Act requires licensees to submit a decommissioning plan to the Ministry between two and five years before the production licence expires or is relinquished, or use of a petroleum installation will be terminated permanently.
 A decommissioning plan consists of two parts: an impact assessment and plans for disposing of the installations.